lsst/dp1_lsst_io/docs/tutorials/portal/portal-102-4.rst

 **Last verified to run:** 2025-05-30

-**Learning objective:** This tutorial demonstrates how to use the Job Monitor in the Portal Asoect of the Rubin Science Platform.
+**Learning objective:** This tutorial demonstrates how to use the Job Monitor in the Portal Aspect of the Rubin Science Platform.
 **LSST data products:** dp1 catalogs

 **Credit:** Originally developed by Greg Madejski and Melissa Graham.
 Please consider acknowledging them if this tutorial is used for the preparation of journal articles, software releases, or other tutorials.